FAIR-by-Design-Methodology/microlearning/resources/04 Produce/produce.md

 ??? info "Collaborative environment for team work"

     Choose an environment for producing the learning material that will enable multiple people to work on the same material at one.
-Two examples are workplace or GitHub.
+Two examples are workplace or GitHub (find out more <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20–%20Produce/08-Development%20Tools/08-Introduction%20to%20Markdown%20and%20Git/'>here</a>).
 Replicate the folder tree in the environment and start using the provided templates to generate the content.

 ??? tip "Granular versioning for easy rollback"